 Some programs may require you to submit a one- to two-page department-specific application in which they will ask about your background in the field, may ask you provide responses for some short-answer question, and might ask you to list your motivation for pursuing an advanced degree in a particular discipline.
 Again, read the application instructions carefully.
-Often, these department-specific supplements will not be listed in the primary application, and will only be accessible through the departamental website.
-Make sure to double-check--and call the school if you're unsure of the requirements.
+Often, the departmental website will list department-specific supplements.
+Make sure to double-check–and call the school if you’re unsure of the requirements.

-This is very self-explanatory.
-The only not here is to make sure you include courses that are truly advanced.
+- Advanced Courses.
+This is generally just a list of advanced courses taken previously in the field in which you are seeking an advanced degree It is very self-explanatory.
+The only note here is to make sure you include courses that are truly advanced.
 You do not need to provide a full recounting of all courses in a specific discipline, only the advanced ones.

 There are many different types of additional documents you may be required to submit as part of your application.
-Make sure to read the application instructions carefully--often, incomplete applications will not be read until all materials are submitted, and you can easily avoid these delays by submitting all required documents from the start.
+Make sure to read the application instructions carefully.
+Often, admissions offices will not read incomplete applications until you finish submitting everything.
+Easily avoid these delays by submitting all documents from the start.